bl4drnnr/google-cli-manager/README.md

 In order to obtain those credentials you need to create project on [Google Cloud](https://console.cloud.google.com/).
-If you want to use functionality to manage users' accounts within **Google Workspace**, just skip next steps, dedicated creating of project and go to [Service Account](#service-account) section.
+If you want to use functionality to manage users' accounts within **Google Workspace**, just skip next steps, dedicated creating of project and go to [Creating service account](#creating-service-account) section.

 #### Creating project
 1. Go to [Google Cloud project creation page](https://console.cloud.google.com/projectcreate).